 In addition to enhancing flexibility and mobility, performing asanas on a regular basis can enhance our mental health in a number of different ways.

-- Focusing on a posture allows us to develop our ability to concentrate, and could even be considered useful for people struggling with conditions labeled as ADD.
+- When you focus on a yoga posture and the sensations in your body, you also hone your ability to concentrate.
+This increases body awareness and could even be considered useful for people struggling with conditions labeled as ADD.

 - Yoga enhances blood flow throughout the body and brain, leading to enhanced cognitive ability.
-It can help enhance memory formation and can make it easier to think clearly.
+It can help enhance memory formation, making it easier to think more clearly.
+This is an important factor to consider in the aging process.

-- Yoga has been shown to help reduce stress and anxiety, and consistent practice can enhance overall quality of life as a result.
+- Yoga has been shown to help reduce stress and anxiety.
+Furthermore, consistent practice can enhance overall quality of life.

-- Yoga is fantastic for helping to improve self-esteem and can help people understand themselves, their strengths, and their limitations.
-By learning about the capabilities of their body, people can develop and sustain a healthier relationship with themselves.
+- Yoga is fantastic for helping to improve self-esteem and can help people better understand their tendencies, strengths, and limitations.
+By learning about the capabilities of your body, you can enhance your self-awareness and perhaps your self-compassion as well.

 - Yoga can help us process trauma stored in the body.
-It is understood that the body stores emotional information, both positive and negative.
-Performing asanas can be useful for pointing out where traumatic memories are stored in the body, and we can begin processing and removing these emotional barriers.
+Mental health experts understand that the body stores emotional information, both positive and negative.
+Practicing asanas can be useful for processing through traumatic memories that are stored in the body.
+This can be important for acknowledging and ultimately removing these emotional barriers and stored trauma.

-As you can see, yoga is a fantastic system for helping people enhance mental and physical health.
-The whole system of yoga is designed to purify the mind and body – however, a regular practice of even one limb of the yogic tradition (asanas) can provide numerous mental health benefits.
+As you can see, yoga is a time-tested system that enhances mental and physical health.
+The whole system of yoga is designed to purify the mind and body, ultimately preparing the individual for a state of complete liberation.
+This may sound lofty and esoteric, but there are many benefits from simply taking a daily downward do or sun salutation!
+Furthermore, a regular asana practice (just one of the eight limbs) can provide numerous mental health benefits.
+Imagine what incorporating the other limbs could do!

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)